(Updated with the latest stats on April 2020)

-Russia is an unusual country in that it is one of the few where Google does not dominate.
-Instead, local search engine Yandex tops our list of the most popular Russian search engines, with a 54% market share.
+Russia is an unusual country in that it is one of the few where Google does not totally dominate.
+Instead, local search engine Yandex has a very respectable 45% market share.
 Yandex has a wide range of digital marketing products for SEOs and advertisers, on par with Google in quality and quantity.

 Yandex Webmaster is equivalent to Google Search Console and provides a range of data including clicks, impressions and click-through rates for snippets.
 It also includes many tools including robots.txt analysis, a sitemap validator, server response check, URL deletion, an audit for mobile compatibility, an XML validator and a structured data validator.

 Yandex also offers an advertising platform called Yandex Direct.
 Yandex Direct displays contextual ads to people searching for relevant keywords online.
 You can get a more in-depth understanding of how to run a successful Yandex PPC campaign by accessing our free guide below.

 Latest posts by Umay Jones (see all)

 - How to do international keyword research - May 21, 2018